isomerpages/ogp/_hackathon/sanbaiqian.md

 Good brainstorming process and identifying the only solution feasible to prototype in a short time

 **Others:**\\
-Big thank you to our friends and the Chinese language teachers who participated in our user research and gave us so many valuable insights!
+Big thank you to our friends and the Chinese language teachers who participated in our user research and gave us so many valuable insights.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQubM0G7uI9vNgIuiv8V4Mbu-KbczqGuMynAYjVDoy8l640BROjKOFF6UIp7MkktGRZunz3Iqz0-X7S/embed?start=false&loop=false&delayms=3000" frameborder="0" width="864" height="515" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>